Startup Digest: BYJU’s says consolidation complete, Shiprocket acquires majority stake in Pickrr & Warner Bros Discovery to cut nearly 1,000 jobs

 Among its clients are B2B giants such as Meesho, Freecharge, AU Small Finance Bank, ICICI Bank, CityMall, JAR, FI Money, Amazon Pay, and Lendbox.

-The startup currently has a strength of 35 employees and aims to reach a mark of 100 within the next two quarters, it said.
-The brand said it will be aggressively hiring across multiple departments including tech, business development, marketing, alliances, and partnerships.
+The startup currently has a strength of 35 employees and said it will be aggressively hiring across multiple departments including tech, business development, marketing, alliances, and partnerships.

 India jumps 6 places to 37th rank on IMD’s World Competitiveness Index